 The Bodhisatta was once a son of a village householder.
 A poor, elderly doctor saw a snake coiled up asleep in the fork of a banyan tree under which the Bodhisatta and his friends were playing.
-Wanting the boys to get bit by the snake so he could make money curing them, he told the Bodhisatta there was a hedgehog in the tree and he should go catch it.
+Wanting the boys to get bitten by the snake so he could make money curing them, he told the Bodhisatta there was a hedgehog in the tree, and he should catch it.
 Not taking even a moment to look, the Bodhisatta climbed up the tree and grabbed it by the neck.
-Once he realized it was a snake he immediately flung it away.
-It fell on the doctor’s neck and bit him.
-The doctor dropped dead immediately.
+Once he realized it was a snake, he immediately flung it away.
+It fell on the doctor’s neck and bit him; and he dropped dead instantly.

 In the Lifetime of the Buddha

 The doctor was an earlier birth of Devadatta, a disciple of the Buddha who became his nemesis and tried to kill him three times.
-While talking with some disciples, the Buddha told them this story so they knew none of Devadatta’s attacks, present nor past, had ever caused him fear.
+While talking with some of his disciples, the Buddha told them this story so they knew that none of Devadatta’s attacks, present or past, had ever caused him fear.